-When starting your own recruitment agency, there can often be a desire to look for an outside investor to provide start-up capital and support.
-There are a number of investors who will help new start-up businesses, especially in the recruitment industry, as the return on investment can be very lucrative.
-If you do decide that your new agency would benefit from having an investor it is important to understand what the investor will actually provide you, both as financial and business support.
+When starting your own recruitment agency, there can often be a desire to look for a recruitment investor to provide start-up capital and support.
+With that said, there are a number of investors who will help new start-up businesses, especially in the recruitment industry, as the return on investment can be very lucrative.
+If you do decide that your new agency would benefit from having an investor, it is important to understand what the investor will actually provide you, both as financial and business support.

 One of the main advantages of having an investor is that they will often provide initial funds to pay for the costs to get the agency off the ground.
 This may be used to pay for overheads such as office space, computer equipment, furniture and staff salaries (including the directors).
 This can allow the agency to start trading straight away with full facilities instead of setting up the agency with limited capabilities or paying for these using credit cards or personal savings.
 However, this initial investment may have conditions on the level of shareholding, restrictions of when dividends can be distributed or who makes decisions on the company.

 If an investor has built a number of recruitment agencies then they would often know which suppliers can be of use to the new agency, whether these are providers of software, back office and accountancy support or invoice finance.
 This can ensure that the agency gets a good deal and uses reputable providers for the agency’s needs.

 If the investor has numerous investments with multiple recruitment businesses it may decide to share the cost of certain overheads between businesses.
 This may be using the same accounts department to run the business administration, getting an invoice finance arrangement based on the other recruitment agency turnover or using job board licences across multiple companies.